octopus-foundation/backend-cookbook/idempotent-operations/idempotent-operations.md

 }
 ```

-So if client send register request with same trx - it should ALWAYS get same response.
+So if the client sends a register request with the same trx - it should ALWAYS get the same response.
 As 5 * 1 * 1 * 1.

 ## Complex retry strategies
-There is common mistake on this behaviour: using "smart" throttling.
+The common mistake with this behaviour is the use of "smart" throttling.
-If server respond with, for example, 503, some developers tried to call server with exponential time.
+For example, if a server responds with 503, some developers try to call the server with exponential time.
+This may be implemented in an attempt to solve issues arising from awaiting "confirmation" and password entering tries,
-Source of this behaviour, I think, was in "confirmation" and password entering tries.
-But this behaviour doesn't solve server problems at all at this case,
+but this behaviour doesn't solve server problems at all.
+It simply makes them invisible, hiding the true problem,
-it's just made them more invisible, and you cannot react faster and found what's exactly happened.
+and so you cannot react fast and find out exactly what has happened.
-So, you shouldn't use exponential time for retries, use constant time instead with some delay.
+So, you shouldn't use exponential time for retries, instead use constant time with a delay.

 # TRX Expiration
-Good practice is to use some expiration of trx cache - just not to overuse memory.
-Simple solution for expired cache using go language looks like this:
+Good practice is to use expiration of trx cache so as not to overuse memory.
+A simple solution for expiring cache using Go language looks like this:

 ```go
 package trxstore